guptakaran11/grasskode-website/content/post/travel/where-is-north-east/majuli.md

   <em>Birds of Majuli</em>
 </div>

-> There are more pictures of the birds in the album embedded at the end of the post.
-Do check it out :smiley:
+> Click on the pictures for a higher definition version.
+There are more pictures of the birds of Majuli in the album embedded at the end of the post.
+Do check it out as well :smiley:

 While the Ygdrasill Cottage was a perfect enough location to click through the day, we also rented out the bicycles they provided.
 We went to see the ***satras*** that the island is famous for.